Lonsfor/org.srb2.SRB2Kart/README.md

 flatpak of the Birdhouse build which adds unlocked framerate among other things

-full feature list can be found [here](https://git.do.srb2.org/bird/Kart-Public/wikis/Current-Release)
+full feature list can be found [here](https://mb.srb2.org/showthread.php?t=49381)

-its build with Discord Rich Precense, Discord does see the game but joining has not been tested.
+its build with Discord Rich Precense, ask to join is not tested.

 # install